xiangyiwen22/Recommender-Systems-Specialization/NearestNeighborCollaborativeFiltering/Week1.md

 - Our tastes are either individually stable or move in sync with each other
 - Our system is scoped within a domain of agreement

+# Configuring User-User Collaborative Filtering
+#### Selecting Neighborhoods
+- How many neighbors: Good similarity metric requires the more the better in theory, but
+#### Scoring Items from Neighborhoods
+#### Normalizing Data
+#### Computing Similarities
+• Algorithms
+• Tweaks
+#### Good Baseline Configuration
+Why do we normalize by subtracting each user's mean rating prior to using their ratings in the collaborative filtering formula?
+Because different users use the rating scale differently, and we want to account for that.

+Compute Similarity